cryingcoralclouds/Distributed-Systems-Chord-DNS/chord/README.md

   ```
 ### Testing Interactive DNS Operations

-The interactive DNS test (interactiveDNSTest) simulates the experience of entering DNS records (domain-to-IP mappings) and retrieving them interactively.
+The interactive DNS test (interactiveDNS) simulates the experience of entering DNS records (domain-to-IP mappings) and retrieving them interactively.
 This test demonstrates how users can dynamically store and query DNS records within the distributed Chord network.

 To use the interactive DNS test, follow these steps: